High School Sailing

 Sun Protection – Sunglasses, hats, sunscreen and drinking water(water bottle) are strongly recommended for all sailors.
 Sun block should be applied liberally.
 Sunglasses with full UV protection and hats are highly recommended.

 Shoes – Appropriate footwear is required at all times.
 Shoes need be closed-toed and have non‐marking soles.
 They must be designed to stay on while swimming, as well as on the docks and in the boats.
-We recommend a pair of aqua socks/reef runners, as they are lightweight.
 Flip‐ flops are not appropriate footwear.
-We really recommend total foot coverage for your safety.

 Bug Spray is also recommended.